 Navigating the View Related tab in material record cards

-The "View Related" tab located at the top of your record cards allows users view or link records together.
+The "View Related" tab allows users view or link records together.
 Linking records enables users to connect any material to another material, location, task or subcomponents.
 Giving teams confidence that every piece of material or task required for the job is accounted for.

 Linking Records: